Scuttling: Operation Deadlight (1945–1946)

 Of the 156 German submarines ("U-boats") surrendered to the Allies at the end of World War II, 116 were scuttled by the Royal Navy in Operation Deadlight.
 Plans called for them to be scuttled in three areas in the North Atlantic Ocean west of Ireland, but 56 of the submarines sank before reaching the designated areas due to their poor material condition.
 Most of the submarines were sunk by gunfire rather than with explosive charges.
 The first sinking took place on 17 November 1945 and the last on 11 February 1946.

 Japanese submarines (1946)

 After Japan's surrender, the United States Navy seized 24 Imperial Japanese Navy submarines, bringing them to Sasebo Bay to study them.
-To prevent a inspection by a Soviet team, the submarines were scuttled during Operation Road's End.
+To prevent an inspection by a Soviet team, the submarines were scuttled during Operation Road's End.